Nail clubbing: Stages

 Schamroth's sign or Schamroth's window test (originally demonstrated by South African cardiologist Leo Schamroth on himself) is a popular test for clubbing.
-When the distal phalanges (bones nearest the fingertips) of corresponding fingers of opposite hands are directly opposed (place fingernails of same finger on opposite hands against each other, nail to nail), a small diamond-shaped "window" is normally apparent between the nailbeds.
-If this window is obliterated, the test is positive and clubbing is present.
+When the distal phalanges (bones nearest the fingertips) of corresponding fingers of opposite hands are directly opposed (place fingernails of the same finger on opposite hands against each other, nail to nail), a small diamond-shaped "window" is normally apparent between the nailbeds.
+If this window is obliterated, the test is positive, and clubbing is present.

 Epidemiology

 The exact frequency of clubbing in the population is not known.
 A 2008 study found clubbing in 1%, or 15 patients, of 1511 patients admitted to a department of internal medicine in Belgium.
-Of these, 40%, or 6 patients, turned out to have significant underlying disease of various causes, while 60%, or 9 patients, had no medical problems on further investigations and remained well over the subsequent year.
+Of these, 40%, or 6 patients, had significant underlying disease of various causes, while 60%, or nine patients, had no medical problems after further investigation and remained well over the subsequent year.

 History

 At least since the time of Hippocrates, clubbing has been recognized as a sign of disease.
 The phenomenon has been called "Hippocratic fingers".

-The Dutch painter Dick Ket had nail clubbing as is seen from his paintings.
+The Dutch painter Dick Ket had nail clubbing, as is seen from his paintings.
 He had an underlying disease, probably dextrocardia.